cosmic-explorer/ce-it-infrastructure/README.md

  * A [GNU Mailman](https://list.org/) instance for mailing lists.
  * Integration with the [cosmic-explorer](https://github.com/cosmic-explorer) organization on [GitHub](https://github.com/) for collaborative repository management.

-To create and deploy these services, we use three (virtual) machines:

- * `roster.cosmicexplorer.org`, an alias to `128.230.146.12`, internally known as `ce-roster.phy.syr.edu`.
- * `dcc.cosmicexplorer.org`, an alias to `128.230.146.13`, internally known as `ce-dcc.phy.syr.edu`.
- * `mail.cosmicexplorer.org`, an alias to `128.230.146.15`, internally known as `ce-mailman.phy.syr.edu`.

-The services themselves are run inside Docker containers on the machines listed above.

-These services should be federated as [Shibboleth](https://www.internet2.edu/products-services/trust-identity/shibboleth/) Service Providers with [InCommon Research and Scholarship ](https://www.incommon.org/federation/research-and-scholarship/) and have appropriate host certificates and [Shibboleth metadata](https://spaces.at.internet2.edu/display/InCFederation/Research+and+Scholarship+for+SPs) prior to configuring them.

 This repository contains instructions for:

  * [Installing COmanage](https://github.com/cosmic-explorer/ce-it-infrastructure/blob/master/roster) and [setting up the registry.](https://github.com/cosmic-explorer/ce-it-infrastructure/blob/master/roster/doc)